gaetanBloch/gaetanBloch/README.md

 <h3>Some stuff about me:</h3>

-- I'm currently working as Technical Lead Full Stack / DevOps Engineer 💻
+- I'm a Technical Lead Full Stack / DevOps Engineer 💻 with more than 10 years of experience
 - I adore 💙 developing in Java and Node.js for the Back End side.
 As for the Front End part I'm proficient with the latest versions of Angular, React and Vue.js
-- I'm employed and fully devoted to the consulting firm [EOLE Consulting](https://www.eole-consulting.fr/)
+- I'm an employee of the consulting firm [EOLE Consulting](https://www.eole-consulting.fr/) and am fully devoted to it
+- I also work for one of the top IT services company in the world [Capgemini](https://www.sogeti.com/)
+- I'm currently working on a project for a French Governmental Agency 🏢
 - I love Japan and I used to be a Tokyoite for 6 years 🗼
 - I'm a found of sports in general although I particularly like Volley-ball 🏐 and Badminton 🏸